-Effective 1 July 2002, for the purposes of income taxation, Antares Energy Limited (Subject to Deed of Company Arrangement) and its 100% owned Australian controlled entities formed a tax consolidated group.
+Effective 1 July 2002, for the purposes of income taxation, Antares Energy Limited and its 100% owned Australian controlled entities formed a tax consolidated group.
 Members of the group have entered into a tax sharing arrangement.
 The tax sharing agreement provides for the allocation of income tax liabilities between the entities should the head entity default on its tax payment obligations.
 At the balance date, the possibility of default is remote.
 The head entity of the tax consolidated group is Antares Energy Limited.